Pakillo/Carex.bipolar/README.md

 Usage
 -----

 There is a [`makefile.R`](https://github.com/Pakillo/Carex.bipolar/blob/master/makefile.R) that runs each analysis in the appropriate order.
+Note these analyses use many GIS layers stored locally.
+To be able to reproduce the analyses you will then need to download those files and adapt the code to your local path.

 A more user-friendly version of the functions and analyses can be browsed at <https://pakillo.github.io/Carex.bipolar/index.html>.